mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Parent Hash {#parent-hash}

-The `parent_hash` extension carries information to authenticate the structure of the tree, as described below.
+The `parent_hash` extension carries information to authenticate the HPKE keys in the ratchet tree, as described below.

 ~~~~~
 opaque parent_hash<0..255>;
 ~~~~~

-Consider a ratchet tree with a parent node P and children V and S. The parent hash of P changes whenever an `UpdatePath` object is applied to the ratchet tree along a path traversing node V (and hence also P).
-The new "Parent Hash of P (with Co-Path Child S)" is obtained by hashing P's `ParentHashInput` struct using the resolution of S to populate the `original_child_resolution` field.
-This way, P's Parent Hash fixes the new HPKE public keys of all nodes on the path from P to the root.
+Consider a ratchet tree with a non-blank parent node P and children V and S.
-Furthermore, for each such key PK the hash also binds the set of HPKE public keys to which PK's secret key was encrypted in the Commit that contained the `UpdatePath` object.
+The parent hash of P changes whenever an `UpdatePath` object is applied to the ratchet tree along a path from a leaf U traversing node V (and hence also P).
+The new "Parent Hash of P (with Co-Path Child S)" is obtained by hashing P's `ParentHashInput` struct.

 ~~~~~
 struct {